Lee Eun-ji (entertainer)

 Lee Eun-ji (born January 16, 1992) is a South Korean entertainer.
 She won the Best Female Variety Performer at the 59th Baeksang Arts Awards for Earth Arcade.

 Career

 In 2014, Lee debuted in tvN's comedy skit show Comedy Big League, a career shift after being a dance sports athlete during her teen years.

-In March 2021, Lee had signed an exclusive contract with Cube Entertainment.
+In March 2021, she had signed an exclusive contract with Cube Entertainment.
+In February 2026, Lee had signed an exclusive contract with Black Paper.

 Public image

 In 2023, Lee was considered one of South Korea's most sought-after entertainers on television, YouTube, and other online streaming platforms.

 Other ventures

 Ambassadorship

 In November 2023, Lee had been appointed as ambassador of Incheon to increase the value of the city, promote municipal administration, and instill pride in citizens.

 In July 2024, Lee had been appointed as goodwill ambassador of Incheon International Airport Customs to promote and create a culture of sincere reporting of traveler's belongings.

 In March 2025, Lee had been appointed as goodwill ambassador of Z-Foundation's "Run for the Moon" campaign, in commemoration of World Menstruation Day, which aims to raise funds to create a healthy menstrual environment for women.